-- Exploratory costs, such as market research, advertising for staff, pre-launch publicity and so on.
+This includes market research, advertising for staff, pre-launch publicity and so on.
 Note that it will also take you some time to find premises and employees, which may eat into your budget.

-Registration and licensing fees.
 Plenty of things come under the heading of ‘Registration fees’, including:

-- Business registration.
-If you’re intending to trade as a limited company, you’ll need to register with the government.
+- Business registration – if you’re intending to trade as a limited company, you’ll need to register with the government.
 It only costs £12 to do so, but it still needs to be factored in.

-- Software licences and registration fees.
-Depending on the kind of software you’re using, registration and licences may apply.
+- Software licences and registration fees – depending on the kind of software you’re using, registration and licences may apply.

-- Guild or association registration.
-Many professions have accreditation processes, guilds, or associations.
+- Guild or association registration – many professions have accreditation processes, guilds, or associations.
 Membership of these organisations and accreditation programs lends credibility to your business.
 While you might not have to begin the process of joining a guild right at the get-go, it’s worth looking into the possibilities as early as possible.

-- Training and certification.
 In fairness, there’s a degree of overlap between ‘training’ and ‘licensing’.
 Some licenses – alcohol licenses, for example – require you to complete the licensing board’s training program.
 Food hygiene certifications and other health and safety necessities may also involve mandatory training.

-- Public liability.
-Public liability insurance will cover your costs (legal and compensatory) if your business causes property damage or injury to a member of the public.
+- Public liability – public liability insurance will cover your costs (legal and compensatory) if your business causes property damage or injury to a member of the public.